lblod/app-lokaal-mandatenbeheer/config/reports/README.md

 - `BESTUURSEENHEID_URI` [string]: the URI of a bestuurseenheid to filter on.
 By default, all bestuurseenheden are retrieved to validate.
 E.g. `http://data.lblod.info/id/bestuurseenheden/0a3ba641d653b436b14fde37bb6eab4f1054aa0586eb98021b723d58f6ce82fb`
 - `BESTUURSPERIODE_LABEL` [string]: the label of the bestuursperiode to filter on.
 By default: `2024 - heden`.
 E.g. `2024 - heden`
 - `SHAPE_URI` [string]: the URI of the SHACL shape to specifically validate with.
 By default, all shapes are validated in the shacl folder.
 E.g. `http://example.org/mandataris_1_12_shape`
+- `RUN_REPORT_NOW` [true or false]: The code only checks if the environment is available.
+This will start the creation of a report after 10 seconds that the service is up.

 ## Testing new shapes